 - They differ from saltwater eels in appearance, with well-developed eyes and pectoral fins, soft, thin scales, and small, granular teeth.

-- They travel upstream to migrate to the sea to spawn and climb over man-made and natural obstructions.
+- They migrate downstream to the sea to spawn, often overcoming man-made and natural obstructions along the way.

 - Female freshwater eels are larger than males.